Synthetixio/synthetix/README.md

 ### Setup

 Run `npm run setup` script after installing dependencies with `npm install`.
-It will trigger whitelisted postinstall scripts for dependencies and apply custom patches to them.
+It will trigger postinstall scripts for dependencies which are whitelited inside allowlist and apply our custom patches for external dependencies if needed.

 ### Branching